Leadership

 Tory also serves as Treasurer for the Kappa Alpha Theta Albuquerque Alumnae Chapter and mentored a high school student through Big Brothers Big Sisters.
 She plays in Sandia Labs’ summer softball league as well and enjoys traveling as much as possible.

-Nicole Streu, Nominating Chair
+Tassi Rodriguez, Nominating Chair

 Management Team

-Sara Sternberger, Sustainer Engagement Vice President
+Anne Keleher, Sustainer Engagement Vice President

-Tara Dishmon, Community Engagement Vice President
+Ashlee Wright, Community Engagement Vice President

 Ashlee was born in Roswell, NM and raised in Albuquerque graduating from Highland High School in 2005.
 She attended the University of Notre Dame (Go Irish!) and graduated with her B.A. in the Program of Liberal Studies in 2009.
 While at Notre Dame, Ashlee served on the Student Senate, as the Chair of the University Affairs Committee, and sat on the Executive Policy Board during her Senior year.